 … and Having Morals

-Falsely promoting, or promoting something which leads people to question your moral compass is obviously ill-advised.
-However I’m not talking about integrity here guys, I’m talking about having a play around with imagery and using fun props in photographs.
+Falsely promoting, or promoting something which leads people to question your moral compass is obviously ill-advised and not responsible.
+However I’m not talking about integrity here, I’m talking about having a play around with imagery and using fun props in photographs.
 It’s madness to me that doing so could cause so much offence that virtual mobs are formed.
 Now I’m not a parent so maybe I don’t yet have the right to an opinion on this, but I fail to see how an image featuring balloons in a bedroom (shock horror) will harm any child in any way.
 Most children are consumers of tv, movies, video games and magazines, all of which feature much more harmful content.
 What I think it comes down to sometimes, is a combination jealousy and having an easy target.
 It’s all too easy to tweet a young girl about how toxic she is instead of battling the larger (actual) problems of society.